valerio-bozzolan/LinuxDay-Torino-website/README.md

 Remember to change the `DocumentRoot` of your Apache configuration file to respect your pathname (e.g. `/var/www/linuxday`).

 Create an empty database with a dedicated user.
-Then copy the `load-example.php` in a new file called `load.php` and insert there your database credentials.
-Remember to populate the database importing the [`database-schema.sql`](documentation/database/database-schema.sql) file.
+Then copy the [load-example.php](load-example.php) in a new file called `load.php` and type there your database credentials.
+Populate your database with the [database-schema.sql](documentation/database/database-schema.sql).

+Place [suckless-php](https://github.com/valerio-bozzolan/suckless-php) somewhere.
+It is our laser-cannon framework.
+It consists in just ~23 files.
-Place the suckless-php framework somewhere.
-We like in the `includes` directory in your project:
+You can put it in the `includes` directory of the project:

     # apt-get install git
     cd includes